bcc-code/developer.bcc.no/docs/apis/persons-api-sdk-dotnet.md

----
-title: Persons API Dotnet SDK
----

 # Persons API SDK Dotnet

-## Overview

 This is the official dotnet SDK for the persons API.
-SDK supports Linq expressions to easily query person data.
+The SDK supports Linq expressions to easily query person data.

 ## Install